awsdocs/aws-security-hub-user-guide/doc_source/asff-resourcedetails-awselbloadbalancer.md

 # AwsElbLoadBalancer<a name="asff-resourcedetails-awselbloadbalancer"></a>

-The `AwsElbLoadBalancer` object contains details about a Classic Load Balancer\.
+The `AwsElbLoadBalancer` object provides details about a Classic Load Balancer\.

 The following example shows the AWS Security Finding Format \(ASFF\) for the `AwsElbLoadBalancer` object\.
 To view descriptions of `AwsElbLoadBalancer` attributes, see [AwsElbLoadBalancerDetails](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_AwsElbLoadBalancerDetails.html) in the *AWS Security Hub API Reference*\.